OFS/ofs.github.io/docs/hw/agx5/user_guides/ug_qs_ofs_agx5/ug_qs_ofs_agx5.md

 In this design, the AFU region is comprised of:

 - AFU Interface handler to verify transactions coming from AFU region.
-- PF/VF Mux to route transactions to and from corresponding AFU components: ST2MM module, Virtio LB stub, PCIe loopback host exerciser (HE-LB), HSSI host exerciser (HE-HSSI), Memory Host Exerciser (HE-MEM), Traffic Generator to memory (HE-MEM-TG), Port Gasket (PRG) and HPS Copy Engine.
+- PF/VF Mux to route transactions to and from corresponding AFU components: ST2MM module, PCIe loopback host exerciser (HE-LB), Virtio LB stub and Traffic Generator to memory (HE-MEM-TG).
 - AXI4 Streaming to Memory Map (ST2MM) Module that routes MMIO CSR accesses to FME and board peripherals.
-- Host exercisers to test PCIe, memory and HSSI interfaces (these can be removed from the AFU region after your FIM design is complete to provide more resource area for workloads)
+- Host exercisers to test PCIe and external memory interfaces (these can be removed from the AFU region after your FIM design is complete to provide more resource area for workloads)
-- Basic HPS Copy Engine to copy second-stage bootloader and Linux OS image from Host DDR to HPS DDR.
 - Port gasket and partial reconfiguration support.
-- Component for handling PLDM over MCTP over PCIe Vendor Defined Messages (VDM)

 The AFU has the option to consume native packets from the host or interface channels or to instantiate a shim provided by the Platform Interface Manager (PIM) to translate between protocols.

-*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Workload Developer Guide: OFS for Agilex™ 7 PCIe Attach FPGAs](https://ofs.github.io/latest/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).*
+*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Workload Developer Guide: OFS for Agilex™ 5 PCIe Attach FPGAs](https://ofs.github.io/ofs-2025.1-1/hw/agx5/dev_guides/afu_dev/ug_dev_afu_ofs_agx5/)*

 ### 2.2 OFS Software Overview